-Vets' readjustment issues may spur PTSD treatmentSeptember 6th, 2012 in Psychology & Psychiatry /
+Vets' readjustment issues may spur PTSD treatmentSeptember 6, 2012 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—The stress of readjusting to civilian life is a major reason some U.S. soldiers seek treatment for post-traumatic stress disorder, a new study finds.